Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 banner background

 Cloud computing is a significant trend in software development, hosting, and operations.
 Its primary business models – platform-as-a-service and infrastructure-as-a-service – are worth respectively 39.7 billion and 101.56 billion dollars.
-On this large and growing market, three players stand out especially.
-Azure vs AWS vs Google Cloud are the leaders of the market right now.
+In this large and growing market, three players stand out especially, creating a battle for the title of the market leader – Azure vs AWS vs Google Cloud.

-Out of all of them, an indisputable leader right now is Amazon.
+Out of all of them, an indisputable leader at the moment is Amazon.
 It already holds more than a third of the market, and its growth still continues.
 However, Microsoft and Google Cloud show stable expansion rates, too.

 Market Share by 2020

-This is why companies that consider Cloud computing for their business inevitably end up comparing these three providers.
+This is why the companies considering Cloud computing for their business inevitably end up comparing these three providers.
 When you are partnering with a leading vendor, you can count on constant growth of the ecosystem, stable tech support, and an increasingly growing talent pool.
 There are other factors to consider – especially performance and costs.

 To make the choice easier, we have created a full comparison of AWS vs Azure vs Google Cloud.